asaliev/opengo/README.md

 # opengo: ChatGPT command line client

 A minimalistic ChatGPT client written in Go for personal use.
+Uses the `gpt-3.5-turbo` model.

 ## Configuration